Practising Right Discrimination

 How can we practise and cultivate Viveka, the ability to discriminate between reality and illusion?

 We know that under the influence of feelings like fear and anger we have a distorted view of the world.
 Cultivating calmness and tolerance helps us to see things more as they really are.

 Then, the world looks flat, the sky appears to be blue, matter appears to be solid.
 Careful investigation has revealed much more of the truth underlying these appearances.

 So these methods are steps in the cultivation of viveka, right discrimination, and we can always continue to learn valuable lessons from them.

 The ultimate goal of the practice of the non-dual teachings is knowledge of the Ultimate reality that abides beyond all theories and appearances.

 The teaching is that reality is unchanging and unchangeable.
 Anything that changes can only be a fragment of total reality, and total reality is only divided up into parts by experiencing minds.
 So anything that changes must be at least in part appearance.
-We seek reality by seeking what is unchanging and by discriminating between the changing and the unchanging, this is the way to discern the real from the apparent.

 Guided by the non-dual teachings on the oneness of reality, we can learn to discover the real abiding in the apparent, by applying the test of unchangeability in our reflective contemplation.